-1) The Emory Sociology Graduate Handbook is the "user's manual" regarding all sorts of information: the timeline for the program of study, required courses, the logistics of the prelim, all the necessary forms, etc.
+The Emory Sociology Graduate Handbook is the "user's manual" regarding all sorts of information: the timeline for the program of study, required courses, the logistics of the prelim, all the necessary forms, etc.

 The prelims are not the end goal of the graduate program but, instead, they are the starting point, so to speak.
-Indeed, the preliminary examinations equip student to conduct their own research and teach their own classes.
-That research and teaching matter are what ultimately matter for success in terms of the doctoral program and in terms of career.
+They also equip students to conduct their own research and teach their own classes.
+It is hat research and teaching that ultimately matter for success in terms of the doctoral program and in terms of career.

-To that end, this document document supplied by Laney Graduate School should prove extremely useful.
+To that end, this Laney Graduate School Dashboard should prove useful.
 It provides data on applications and admissions in Emory Sociology, as well as the diversity of our cohorts and the time to completion.

 For information regarding where our PhDs go after graduation, the alumni page should prove useful.